logan-graves/sn-theme-mojave-dark-mode/README.md

-**Forked so that I can create my own JSON endpoint as the original repo doesn't appear to have a proper one. *or I maybe don't know how extensions work in SN.***
+**Forked so that I can create my own JSON endpoint as the original repo doesn't appear to have a proper one.**

 Table of Contents
 =================